 Undertake third party consultations and any research and development as required

 The appointed Architect will carry out the contract in accordance with the indicative timetable detailed above, unless otherwise instructed by the Council.

+Liaison with officers involved in the administration of the Coalville Frontage Improvement Scheme

 Tenderers will need to provide a clear statement demonstrating that they, or their practice, has appropriate RIBA/CIAT accreditations, with the documentation submitted to evidence this accreditation.